 1) Electrical Problems

 Solution: Don’t use extension cords on a permanent basis.
 Keep your garage door opener plugged into an actual socket and avoid the use of daisy-chained surge protectors.
 If you live in an older home, you may wish to hire an electrician to inspect your wiring.
+Installing permanent lighting, instead of relying on extension cords and lamps will also add value to your garage.

 3) Flammable Liquids